Kooroshoo/Design-Patterns/README.md

   ![image](https://github.com/Kooroshoo/Design-Patterns/assets/26629624/ce344f35-22dd-4566-a0a9-5b87b3417807)

+      **Use Cases:**

+      1. A class has only one instance

+      2. Provide a global point of access to that instance

+      3. Used for logging/Database Connection/State Management

-- Factory Method Pattern: Defines an interface for creating an object, but allows subclasses to alter the type of objects that will be created.
+- **Factory Method Pattern**: Defines an interface for creating an object, but allows subclasses to alter the type of objects that will be created.

   ![image](https://github.com/Kooroshoo/Design-Patterns/assets/26629624/bb8357b1-e2a6-487c-b808-041f0072e0c9)